Tips Bulletin

 Cleaning suede and leather shoes is relatively easy if you use the proper cleaners for the job.
 However, shoe scuffs are a little more challenging to remove.
 Follow a few simple steps to get a scuff mark off suede footwear and keep them in tip-top shape.

-How to Clean Scuffs off Suede Shoes
+How I Clean Scuffs off My Suede Shoes

 The best way to clean your suede footwear with mild stains and scuffs is to perform an overall cleaning.
 Discover how to clean scuffs off suede shoes and remove everyday dirt.